 - 1 teaspoon caraway seeds

 - 1 teaspoon mustard seeds

-- One 1-inch piece fresh ginger, peeled and chopped
+- One 1-inch piece ginger, peeled and chopped

 - Hot dog buns, hoagie buns, or bratwurst buns